 In himself, Naipaul was a private man, who lived in England in order to have the solitude for thinking and writing.

 Naipaul was born on Aug.
 17, 1932, in Chaguanas, Trinidad, where his paternal grandfather had emigrated from India in the 1880s to work on the sugar plantations.

-His first novel, The Mystic Masseur (1957), about Ganesh Ramsumair, a failed schoolteacher who becomes a masseur and later guru and politician in Trinidad.
+His first novel, The Mystic Masseur (1957), is about Ganesh Ramsumair, a failed schoolteacher who becomes a masseur and later guru and politician in Trinidad.

 His earliest books included The Suffrage of Elvira, 1958; and Miguel Street, 1959.
-His fourth novel, A House for Mr. Biswas (1961), set in Trinidad, was a much more important work and won him major recognition.
+His fourth novel, A House for Mr. Biswas (1961), set in Trinidad, is a much more important work and won him major recognition.